-Regulator clocks, sometimes referred to as pendulum clocks, were invented in the late 18th century in a quest for greater timekeeping accuracy.
+Regulator clocks, the most accurate form of pendulum clocks, were invented in the mid-18th century in a quest for greater timekeeping precision.
 They were weight-driven devices and featured a deadbeat escapement (an improvement on the anchor design).
 To ensure their accuracy, they usually omitted complicated features like calendars.
 Instead, each of the clock’s hands worked off a different mechanism.

-During the Empire period (1800-1835), the cases of early Viennese regulator wall clocks were typically made of wood, which was either polished or gilded.
+During the Empire period (1800-1835) in Vienna, the cases of antique pendulum wall clocks were typically made of wood, which was either polished or gilded.
 These laterndluhr clocks resembled three boxes, one stacked on top of the other.
 The upper part of the case housed the movement and was capped by a roof.
 The clock’s weights dangled in the center of the case, and at the bottom swung the pendulum.

-The Biedermeier period (1835-1848) was a very conservative time in Vienna—regulator clocks reflected the new austerity.
+The Biedermeier period (1835-1848) was a very conservative time in Vienna—old pendulum clocks from these years reflected the new austerity.
 The dachluhr clocks from this era were thus simpler in style.
 Instead of three sections, these clocks had two: a top section (still with a roof) for the clock’s face and movement, and a bottom section for the weights and pendulum, which could be accessed by a glass door.
 The clocks were elegant but rigid in their design, except for the "piecrust" bezels around the clocks’ faces.

 The Viennese revolution of 1848 expanded the middle class, which made luxuries like regulators more accessible to a greater percentage of the population.
 And after years of aesthetic repression, these newly affluent Viennese embraced revivals of Greek, Renaissance, and Gothic styles.